Ares-Developers/Ares-docs/ui-features/keyboardcommandshotkeys.rst

 .. note:: This keyboard can be disabled in release versions of your mod.
 See
   \ :ref:`Disabling Keyboard Commands <disable-commands>`.

-.. index:: Keyboard Commands; Map snapshot command (saves a YRM map file of the current map).

 .. versionadded:: 0.1